AmanL04/url-shortener-ui/README.md

     1. Remove class ___show___ from **_#search-result_**
     2. Toggle class ___checked___ to **_#hamburger-menu ul_** based on the condition "_e.target.checked == true_"

+    **OUTCOME** On clicking the hamburger menu on the top right, the menu opens.

 2. Add click event listener to **_#hamburger input_**.
 The callback function should:
     1. Remove class ___show___ from **_#search-result_**
     2. Toggle class ___checked___ to **_#hamburger-menu ul_** based on the condition "_e.target.checked == true_"